apache/druid/docs/do-not-merge.md

 The paths for `druid.processing.merge.pool.*` and `druid.processing.merge.task.*` have been flattened to use `druid.processing.merge.*` instead.
 The legacy paths for the configs are now deprecated and will be removed in a future release.
 Migrate your settings to use the new paths because the old paths will be ignored in the future.

 [#14695](https://github.com/apache/druid/pull/14695)

+### Ingestion options for ARRAY typed columns

+Starting with Druid 28.0.0, the MSQ task engine can detect and ingest arrays as ARRAY typed columns when you set the query context parameter `arrayIngestMode` to `array`.
+The `arrayIngestMode` context parameter controls how ARRAY type values are stored in Druid segments.

+When you set `arrayIngestMode` to `array` (recommended for SQL compliance), the MSQ task engine stores all ARRAY typed values in [ARRAY typed columns](https://druid.apache.org/docs/latest/querying/arrays) and supports storing both VARCHAR and numeric typed arrays.

+For backwards compatibility, `arrayIngestMode` defaults to `mvd`.
+When `"arrayIngestMode":"mvd"`, Druid only supports VARCHAR typed arrays and stores them as [multi-value string columns](https://druid.apache.org/docs/latest/querying/multi-value-dimensions).

+When you set `arrayIngestMode` to `none`, Druid throws an exception when trying to store any type of arrays.

+For more information on how to ingest `ARRAY` typed columns with SQL-based ingestion, see [SQL data types](https://druid.apache.org/docs/latest/querying/sql-data-types#arrays) and [Array columns](https://druid.apache.org/docs/latest/querying/arrays).

 ## Incompatible changes